General dark-state theory for arbitrary multilevel quantum systems: Conclusion

 \section{Conclusion}

 In conclusion, we have presented a general theory for studying the dark states in arbitrary multilevel systems with the arrowhead-matrix method.
 We have also generalized the concept of dark state in the sense of decoupling.
 Concretely, we have divided the basis states into the upper- and lower-state subspaces, diagonalized the Hamiltonian within the two subspaces to obtain the dressed upper and lower states, and introduced the bipartite-graph description of the quantum system.
 In this way, we have transformed the Hamiltonian matrix into an arrowhead matrix, then the number of the dark states can be determined by analyzing the ranks of the coupling submatrices associated with the degenerate dressed-lower-state subspaces, and the form of the dark states can be obtained by solving the null space of these coupling submatrices.
+Note that our theory was proposed to determine the dark-state effect for a closed multilevel system.